ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+d consume an­
+nually about 33,143 chaldrons of coal.
+St. Paul s Cathedral, London.*—Thisatructnre
+was thirty-five years in building, and cost seven
+hundred and thirty-six thousand, seven hundred
+and twenty-two pounds sterling.
+It i9 five hun­
+dred feet long, and two hundred and fifty feet
+* ide ; the summit ef the dome is three hundred
+and forty feet high.
+St. Ptter’t Cathedral, Rome, was one hun­
 dred and five years building ; it is seven hundred
 and twenty-nine feet long, three hundred and
 sixty-four wide, and four hundred and thirl) -mv­